Alice in Chains (album): Packaging

 Work on the artwork for Alice in Chains began immediately after the recording of the album was completed.
-The concept was conceived by Kinney; the front cover features a three-legged dog, similar to one that chased him in his childhood when he was working as a paperboy.
-The back features a photograph of sideshow performer Frank Lentini, who had three legs, playing a lute.
-The shot of Lentini was taken from an exhibition of Ripley's Believe It or Not!.
-The number three was symbolic of multiple things to the band: it was the band's first full-length studio album in three years after Dirt and represented rumors of Staley's death, thereby being only three remaining band members.
-In the words of Ground Control, "signs that something is just not right appear everywhere both on and in Alice in Chains;" they go on to detail how the album's booklet demonstrates with "images of ghastly, contorted fairies with no flesh on their arms, sinister, personified bottles swimming through black oceans, cartoons of mutant animals standing on trial, [and] synthetic limbs" among other unsettling images.
+The concept was conceived by Kinney; the front cover features a three-legged dog, similar to one that chased him when he was working as a paperboy.
+The back features a photograph of three-legged sideshow performer Frank Lentini playing a lute, an image that was taken from an exhibition of Ripley's Believe It or Not!.
+To the band members, the number three was symbolic of multiple things; it was their first full-length studio album in three years after Dirt and represented rumors of Staley's death, after which would remain only three band members.
+According to Bill Adams, writing for Ground Control: "The signs that something is just not right appear everywhere both on and in Alice in Chains"; Adams said the album's booklet includes "images of ghastly, contorted fairies with no flesh on their arms, sinister, personified bottles swimming through black oceans, cartoons of mutant animals standing on trial, [and] synthetic limbs", among other unsettling images.

-The band's photographer, Rocky Schenck, cast three-legged dogs for cover art.
-Staley and Cantrell were unsatisfied with the result and ended up choosing a fax with the image of a three-legged dog instead.
-Staley and Cantrell thought the faxed image looked grittier and thus more appropriate.
-The photo of the dog shot by Schenck was finally used on the 1999 box set Music Bank.
-Another three-legged dog named Sunshine appeared in the music video for "Grind"; contrary to rumor, none of the dogs used for the photoshoot, music video, or album cover belonged to Cantrell.
+The band's photographer, Rocky Schenck, cast three-legged dogs for the cover art.
+Staley and Cantrell were unsatisfied with the result and instead choose a fax with the image of a three-legged dog.
+Staley and Cantrell thought the faxed image looked grittier and thus more appropriate than Schenck's photograph, which was used on the 1999 box set Music Bank.
+Another three-legged dog named Sunshine appears in the music video for "Grind"; contrary to rumor, none of the dogs used for the photoshoot, music video, or album cover belonged to Cantrell.

-Kinney suggested the album title Tripod, referencing a dog that had chased him as a child when he was a paperboy.
-The other band members did not like the name, and decided to go with a self-title.
+Kinney suggested calling the album Tripod, referencing the dog that chased him as a child.
+The other band members did not like the name, and decided to self-title the album instead.
 It gained the nickname Tripod anyway, as well as Dog Album or Dog Record.

-The band's Japanese distributor was not receptive to the artistic meaning behind the cover art and objected to its release, believing the band was mocking injured animals.
-When Alice in Chains was finally released in Japan, the art for the album had been replaced with a blank, white cover with the dark blue text "Alice In Chains" appearing inside of a dark blue border in the bottom-right corner.
-Two remixes of "Again", created by Praga Khan and Olivier Adams of Lords of Acid, were originally created for the purpose of populating the B-sides to the album's European singles.
-Subtitled the "Tattoo of Pain Mix" and "Jungle Mix", respectively, the two appear as bonus tracks on the Japanese version of the album.
+The band's Japanese distributor was offended by the cover art and viewed it as mockery of injured animals.
+For its Japanese release Alice in Chains was issued with a blank, white cover with the dark blue text "Alice In Chains" inside a dark blue border at the bottom-right corner.
+Two remixes of "Again", created by Praga Khan and Olivier Adams of Lords of Acid, were originally created for release as B-sides for the album's European singles.
+These two remixes appear as bonus tracks on the Japanese version of the album, subtitled "Tattoo of Pain Mix" and "Jungle Mix", respectively.